Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Method

-Training data in pre-training stage are usually short video clips with repetitive scenes.
-To simulate scene shifts, we design a cut-and-paste operation inspired from image augmentations~\cite{yun2019cutmix,zhang2022unsupervised} to introduce temporal changes manually as augmentation to further improve video representations.
+Commonly-used video-language pre-training data usually consist of short video clips with repetitive scenes.
+To simulate scene shifts, we design a cut-and-paste operation inspired from image augmentations~\citep{yun2019cutmix,zhang2022unsupervised} to introduce temporal changes manually to further improve video representations.